About ACIS

 How can I measure my intelligence accurately online?

-Accurate intelligence measurement requires: (1) a comprehensive test that assesses multiple cognitive domains - not just one type of reasoning; (2) proper standardization with normative data from a large reference sample; and (3) transparent technical documentation.
-ACIS uses 20 subtests measuring six CHC domains and is normed on 2,278 participants ages 16 to 90.
-Internal composite reliability estimates used in score interpretation currently range from .94 to .99 depending on the tier and index, while a formal technical report with finalized g-loading and external-validity statistics is in preparation.
+Accurate intelligence measurement requires: (1) a comprehensive test that assesses multiple cognitive domains - not just one type of reasoning; (2) proper standardization with normative data from a defined adult reference frame; and (3) transparent technical documentation.
+ACIS uses 20 subtests measuring six CHC domains, an adult English-speaking frame of 3,243 eligible records ages 16 to 90, and public technical tables based on N = 2,750 complete records.
+Reported scores include SEM-based 95% confidence intervals, and the technical manual documents reliability, CFA fit, and g-loading evidence.

 Is there really a scientific IQ test that works?